openafs-contrib/openafs-robotest/README.md

 * Robotframework 2.7+
 * OpenAFS installation packages or binaries built from source

-## System Prereqs
+## System prerequesists

-Scripts are provided for supported platforms in the `preq` directory to install the needed software prerequisites and perform any required system setup.
-To run the preq script for the current system:
+Scripts are provided for supported platforms in the `install` directory to install required software prerequisites and perform any required system setup.
+To run the preinstall script for the current system:

-    $ sudo ./preq.sh
+    $ sudo make preinstall

 ## Installation

-Install the OpenAFS robotest tests, libraries, and the frontend `afsrobot` tool with the installation script as a regular user.
+Install the OpenAFS robotest tests, libraries, and the frontend `afsrobot` tool as a regular user.

+    $ make install-user

+or install globally with,

-    $ ./install.sh
+    $ sudo make install

-Install will create the `afsrobot` directory in your home directory.
-The tests, resources, and a default configuration file called `afsrobot.ini` will be placed in this directory.

-## Configure
+## Configuration

 The `afsrobot config` subcommand may be use to display and update the configuration file.